ssfsx17/ffpnp/pandoc-markdown/0810-Conjurer.md

 | ---         |
 | Limit Break |

 Fully revives and restores HP for all allies on the battlefield.
-Then, restores Level * Spirit * 0.1 MP for all allies for all allies on the battlefield.
+Then, restores Level * Spirit * 0.1 MP for all allies on the battlefield.